Description

 The car is very presentable, in excellent mechanical condition and drives splendidly.
 I've done a couple of thousand miles travelling to car shows and meets around Yorkshire and Lancashire during the last three seasons without any breakdowns or issues.

-All three prop shaft universal joints, the alternator, temperature sender and both seals and chrome trims on front and rear screens have all been replaced.
+All three prop shaft universal joints, the alternator, temperature sender, dip switch and both seals and chrome trims on front and rear screens have all been replaced.

 The rolling restoration is still ongoing and the door rubbers all round still need replacing.
-Neither the clock nor the floor mounted dip switch currently work and I've been planning to swap the steering column (multi function) switch for one incorporating dip, as on later cars, rather than replace the floor mounted one.
+Neither the clock nor the cigar lighters currently work.

 The exterior paint finish is good for the most part but is chipped or bubbling in a number of places, most of which are covered in the photos.
 This does need urgent attention to prevent things getting out of hand.